38° F

 Spotted Owl & Changing Fire Landscape

-Survey the California spotted owl population in Yosemite to understand the longer-term impacts of the 2013 Rim Fire on mortality and habitat.
+Survey the distribution and abundance of California spotted owl populations in Yosemite to understand the long-term impacts of wildfire on species mortality and habitat use, and to guide long-term species management.

 Read More